Battle of Echmiadzin (1804)

-an Iranian victory, or a Russian victory.
+a Persian victory, or a Russian victory.

 Background

 In 1801, capitalizing on political turmoil in Iran, the Russians annexed Kartli-Kakheti (eastern Georgia), a region which had been part of Iran for centuries.
 In 1802, Pavel Tsitsianov was appointed as the new Russian commander-in-chief in the Caucasus.
 A die-hard Russian imperialist and expansionist, he had little respect for either the inhabitants of the Caucasus or the Iranians.
 In January 1804, he invaded Iran, besieging the Iranian city of Ganja.
 After a month he captured and ruthlessly sacked it; up to 3,000 Iranians were massacred in three days of pillage.
 This initiated the Russo-Persian War of 1804–1813.

 Battle

 After the capture of Ganja, Tsitsianov proceeded to Erivan.
 At Echmiadzin, near Erivan, his army clashed with that of Crown-Prince and Commander-in-Chief Abbas Mirza and the Shah himself; a three-day battle followed.

 The Russian artillery inflicted considerable casualties on the Iranian army, which at the time had not yet been modeled on modern lines.
 In their own way the Iranians proved to be effective; surrounding the Russians and preventing them from receiving supplies.
 This forced Tsitsianov to withdraw, and he was thus unable to take Echmiadzin.
 This was a tactical defensive success for the Iranians.
 However, in line with the traditional Iranian concept of warfare, they allowed the Russians to escape, instead of making full use of the advantage they had gained.